Ernst August Girschner

-Girschner was born (and died) in Torgau, Province of Saxony.
+Girschner was born (and died) in Torgau, Province of Saxony, Kingdom of Prussia.
 He taught at the Gymnasium in Torgau.
 Girschner described many new species of Diptera but made much more important contributions notably formalising the use of chaetotaxy in Calyptratae "it was the merit of Mr. E. Girschner to give to Chaetotaxy a much greater development and application than it had had before, and to treat it as a sine qua non of descriptive dipterology.
 His enviable talent for drawing enabled him to illustrate his papers by diagrams more eloquent than any descriptions".

 He was a friend of entomologist Josef Mik.